EdgeTier/EdgeTier-Data-Analytics-Challenge/README.md

 3. Which agents are causing customers to recontact within 3 hours most often?

-4. Which agent uses each contact reason the most (as a % of their total chats) and what is that %?
+4. Which agent uses each contact reason most often as a % of their total chats, and what is that %? (e.g. Contact reason X was used by Agent A the most, Contact reason Y was used by Agent B the most, etc.)

 5. For a week of data of your choice, how often was each agent handling more than 1 chat at a time (as a % of their overall number of chats)?